 - How is your child doing in school?

-- Are there any problems with learning that you or your teacher has seen?
+- Are there any problems with learning that you or your teacher have seen?

 - Is your child having problems completing class work or homework?